fastoch/JavaScript/React Bun Hono.md

   { id: 3, title: "Rent", amount: 1000 }
 ];

+// creating a Zod object
-const createPostSchema =
+const createPostSchema = z.object({
+  title: z.string().min(3).max(50),     // must contain between 3 and 50 characters
+  amount: z.number().int().positive()   // must be a positive integer });

 export const expensesRoute = new Hono()
   .get("/", (c) => {
     return c.json({ expenses: fakeExpenses });
   });
   .post("/", async (c) => {
-    const expense = await c.req.json();
-    return c.json(expense);
+    const data = await c.req.json();   // data coming over the POST request const expense = createPostSchema.parse(data);   // validating the data type with Zod return c.json(expense);
   });
   // .delete
   // .put
 ```

 `createPostSchema` represents the structure of the data that I want when someone tries to post an expense.
+- my `.post` method awaits for incoming POST requests
+- `c.req.json()` parses the JSON body of the incoming POST requests
+- I then use a Zod schema (`createPostSchema`) to validate the parsed data
+- Finally, we return a JSON response with the validated expense data

 ---
-@14/218min
+@15/218min